tairesu/Assignment_Project_Tyrese_tyresec2/docs/notes/notes.md

 	- Which design is least/most popular?
 	- How many cards are unclaimed/claimed ?
 	- How many taps was my system responsible for?
 (N Total)

+- `cleaned_user_taps` and `user_taps` answers how many taps each user is responsible for.
+User_taps will use Count and annotate to count the number of unqiue card__owner_ids.
+	- The format of this doesnt allow me to access the Owner models.
+So I created a list of dictionaries, where each obj is composed of two keys: `user` and `n_card_taps`.
+	- `user` will be the unique Owner instance
+	- `n_card_taps` the # of times a user tapped their cards
 ___

 # Forms